MicrosoftDocs/learn/learn-pr/azure/build-api-azure-functions/includes/8-exercise-make-functions-restful.md

-The Products Manager API is about to get serious style upgrade courtesy of you, fake Tailwind Traders developer.
-In this exercise, you'll turn all of the functions you created earlier into RESTful ones by modifying the files.
+The Products Manager API is about to get serious style upgrade courtesy of you, the Tailwind Traders developer.
+In this exercise, you'll turn all of the functions you created earlier into RESTful ones by modifying their configuration files.

 ## Make the GetProducts route RESTful